 This part is, in fact, easy once you know about it.

 To qualify, you have to earn below a certain income limit, which changes each year.

-For tax year 2020 (what you’ll file in 2021), anyone with an adjusted gross income below $72,000 qualifies for free filing through an IRS partner.
+For tax year 2022 (what you’ll file starting in 2023), anyone with an adjusted gross income of $73,000 or less qualifies for free filing through an IRS partner.

-Choose a filing service through the IRS browsing tool.
+Choose a filing service through the IRS browsing tool to make sure you access the actually free versions of these services and avoid upsells to paid services.
 It’ll ask you some questions to help you determine which service is a good fit for your tax situation.

 Before you choose a service, read through the requirements for free filing.
 Some of them cap incomes as low as $39,000, or tack on an age requirement or state limitations.
 A few, but not many, throw in free state filing so you can avoid that surprise charge at the end of the process.

 Most importantly: Assume you can find a way to file for free.
 The agreement aims to make free filing available to 70% of Americans, so the odds are in your favor.

 Tax companies will make plenty of offers that tempt you to upgrade to a paid option — or make you believe you have no choice.
 But you do.
 They’ve barred our government from offering us that choice, and in return, they’re required to provide it themselves.

 We just have to make sure we can find it.